HayleySmith96/RiskPrediction_SimulationStudy/README.md

 Performance_Measures.R contains the methods to calculate the AUC, Brier Score, Mean Absolute Error (MAE), and Mean Squared Error (MSE).

-Each method (Cox, FP, MFP, RSF, CoxCC, and CoxTime) can be run for all of the DGMs or for each of the DGMs seperately.
+Each method (Cox, FP, MFP, RSF, CoxCC, and CoxTime) can be ran for all of the DGMs or for each of the DGMs seperately.
 The R code is provided for both of these approaches.

-If running the CoxCC and CoxTime methods for multiple DGMs simultaneously, they must be run in seperate folders to avoid issues with saving the weightcheckpoint files.
+If running the CoxCC and CoxTime methods for multiple DGMs simultaneously, they must be ran in seperate folders to avoid issues with saving the weightcheckpoint files.

 NOTE: Python virtual environment file paths must be changed to the path of your virtual environment in the CoxCC and CoxTime files.